JamesBuckley3/supply-chain-simulator/METHODOLOGY.md

         -   **Order Fulfillment**: The system attempts to fulfill a randomly selected unfulfilled item from an existing order.
 Fulfillment success depends on supplier reliability (failure rate) and available `Inventory`.
 If successful, `QUANTITY_ON_HAND` in `INVENTORY` is reduced, `FULFILLED_QUANTITY` in `ORDER_ITEMS` is updated, and the overall `ORDER_STATUS` is adjusted (e.g., to 'partial' or 'fulfilled').

-        -   **Inventory Restocking**: For items whose `QUANTITY_ON_HAND` falls below their `REORDER_POINT`, a restock event is triggered.
-The restock amount is influenced by item-specific restock weights and supplier maximum quantities, updating the `INVENTORY` table.
+        -   **Inventory Restocking**: Items whose `QUANTITY_ON_HAND` falls below their `REORDER_POINT` become eligible for restocking.
+The restock chance for each item is influenced by their restock weight and if chosen their quantity is restocked to the suppliers maximum quantity, updating the `INVENTORY` table.

         -   **Idle**: No specific action occurs, representing periods of inactivity.